codahale/areion/README.md

 ## Correctness

-The Areion512-MD tests don't pass because the actual algorithm is super underspecified in the paper and no permutation I tried of "just swap SHA256's compression function" actually passed the test vectors.
+This implementation is compliant with the test vectors in the updated version of the paper (2023-09-21).

 ## Other Fun Stuff